Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 Scenes from the Twilight of Communism

-From Sept 1991 until Jan 1992 I travelled through a large portion of the Eastern Bloc.
-My original goal was to catch up with relatives I hadn't seen since childhood, so it was only by accident that I stumbled onto the post-Glasnost upheaval.
-After all the main purpose of the trip was to have a break between university and full-time work — not to become a European-History Primary Source (!)
+From Sept 1991 until Jan 1992 I travelled through a large part of the Eastern Bloc.
+The original plan was to reconnect with family and have a break between university and full-time work, so it was only by accident that I stumbled onto the post-Glasnost upheaval.

-Needless to say it was a fascinating trip!
-To paraphrase David Stark, it was a moment when Eastern Europe "played Capitalism with Communist pieces", and when millions of formerly placid Socialists went berserk.
+As you can imagine it was a fascinating trip.
+To paraphrase David Stark, it was a moment when Eastern Europe played Capitalism with Communist pieces and when millions of usually placid Socialists became unhinged.

-The following is an informal photo-diary of the visit.
-Further down I have also included personal vignettes, cultural references (songs and movies), plus a list of relevant books and articles.
+The following images and commentary are an informal photo-diary of the visit.
+For personal vignettes, cultural references (songs and movies), plus a list of relevant books and articles, see also the Notes tab above.

 Image Gallery